Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Introduction

 However, the situation changes fundamentally when the quantity of interest is itself defined implicitly as the solution of an equation or even as the minimizer of a constrained optimization problem, especially in the presence of many solutions.
 In such cases, the learning task naturally assumes the structure of a bilevel optimization problem~\cite{mitsos2009bilevel}, which is formally given by the following equation:

 where the upper-level objective depends on the solution of a lower-level problem.
 Here $\mathcal{L} (\mathbf{y^*}, \hat{\mathbf{y}^*(\mathbf{\theta})})$ denotes the prediction error on the measurements $\mathbf{y^*}$.
 The model parameters $\mathbf{\theta}$ affect the thermodynamic model and, as such, the optimal solution to the lower-level problem.
 The function $G$ in the lower-level problem typically corresponds to determining the equilibrium state $\mathbf{y}$ of a system by minimizing an appropriate thermodynamic potential, either directly or via specialized reformulations.
 The calculation of phase equilibria is a classic problem in computational thermodynamics, and a wide range of methods have been developed for both phase equilibrium calculation and model parameter estimation (see, e.g., \cite{zhang2011review} for a comprehensive overview).
+Rigorous approaches, in particular, typically rely on global optimization to ensure that the thermodynamic extremum condition (e.g., global minimum of the Gibbs energy at given $T,p$ and overall composition $\bar{z}$) is satisfied.
+These methods are implemented either as large single-level formulations or as specialized formulations~\cite{baker_82_1,michelsen_82_1,michelsen_82_2,mitsosBARTONDualExtremumPrinciple2007}.
+Discretization-based methods, such as the Convex Envelope Method (CEM)~\cite{gottlBURGERConvexEnvelopeMethod2025, gottlBURGERConvexEnvelopeMethod2023a}, provide alternative deterministic strategies and operate by constructing a discretized convex envelope of the Gibbs energy landscape over the entire composition space.
+Although both continuous optimization formulations and discretization-based convexification methods are, in principle, capable of identifying the thermodynamically correct equilibrium state, the resulting solution mappings are generally not readily differentiable, making gradient computation challenging.
+Consequently, integrating such solvers directly into gradient-based learning frameworks is challenging, and training thermodynamically consistent models on phase-equilibrium data, such as equilibrium compositions of multiphase systems, requires solving a lower-level optimization problem for each data point at every training epoch and differentiating through its solution.
+For learning model parameters in an end-to-end fashion and using pure component saturation pressures and liquid densities, an approach is presented by~\cite{winterBARDOWUnderstandingLanguageMolecules2025}.
+In their approach, the authors maintain differentiability by mapping the neural network outputs to a much simpler parametric model (PC-SAFT implemented in the FeOs calculation framework) to obtain fully converged equilibrium states, and then performing a single Newton update, implemented in PyTorch, on top of the converged solution, which reconstructs the implicit equilibrium dependence in a form compatible with automatic differentiation.
+This approach is not easily generalizable to a neural \gls{gE} model, since globally optimizing large neural networks with second-order methods is difficult.
+In the field of material science, \cite{guan2022differentiable} gave a perspective on learning the parameters of a thermodynamic potential from phase equilibria and thermochemical properties, however only for fitting a single system.
+Similar to~\cite{winterBARDOWUnderstandingLanguageMolecules2023}, an internal iteration step is required to solve for the isopotential condition.